mps-youtube/yewtube/README.md

 </pre>

 yewtube, forked from mps-youtube , is a Terminal based YouTube player and downloader.
-No Youtube API key required.
+No Youtube API key required. <br>
+Visit [this](./COLLABORATORS.md) page if you want to support maintainers of this project.

 Installation
 -----------